Alpha Centauri

 Zooming in on the nearest star system to the sun.

-Below, Alpha Centauri is at the centre of this panoramic view of the southern Milky Way, with the Southern Cross at right.
+Below: Alpha Centauri is at the centre of this panoramic view of the southern Milky Way, with the Southern Cross at right.

-Below, an image made at a longer focal length.
+Below: An image made at a longer focal length.
 Alpha Centauri is again at centre, with, at right, Beta Centauri or Hadar.

 Click on the image to toggle a rectangle indicating the field of view of the next zoom level below.